 Preventing your dog from getting lost

-Along with getting your dog microchipped and making sure to update your contact information if you have to, you should always keep a collar on your dog, lock up the gate when he's outside, and use positive training to command him to come when you call out his name.
+Along with getting your dog microchipped and making sure to update your contact information if you have to, you should always keep a collar on your dog with up-to-date ID tags, lock up the gate when he's outside, and use positive training to command him to come when you call out his name.
 If your dog does get lost – whether or not he's microchipped – you can hang up flyers around your neighborhood, enlist your neighbors' help to look for him, post on Nextdoor, call local shelters and animal organizations and look at lost pet groups on Facebook.

-You can find out if your dog is microchipped by having a veterinarian or rescue organization scan for a microchip.
+You can find out if your dog is microchipped by having a veterinarian or rescue organization use a microchip scanner on your dog.
 If they're not chipped, you can have a microchip put in by the vet, or if they have a chip, you can update your contact information in order to keep your dog safe.